ydnathan/kuruvistore/README.md

 - Service not intended for users under 13
 - No intentional collection of children's data

----

-### 📝 Policy Updates
-We'll notify users of any significant changes via WhatsApp or email.

-### ✍️ Consent
-Using our service indicates agreement with these privacy terms.

----

 # KuruviStore Data Deletion Instructions

 ## Overview